From crystal clear lakes to snow-capped mountains, this is the perfect itinerary for North Macedonia travel!

 Top things to do in Skopje

-• Visit the Old Bazaar and stroll around the Old Town.
-This part of Skopje has maintained its historical charm and is dotted with Ottoman era mosques, hammams and shopfronts.
+- Visit the Old Bazaar and stroll around the Old Town.
+This part of Skopje has maintains its historical charm and has many Ottoman era mosques, hammams and shopfronts.

 Day 3: Matka canyon, Tetovo mosque and Mavrovo National Park